Dekr0/RPC.nvim/README.md

 - WARNING!
 This plugin is still work in progress despite I have used for a few months.

+- This plugin only work within one instance of Neovim.
+In other word, if there are multiple instance of Neovim, it will disrupt communication inside the pipe / unix domain socket with Discord.

 - This is my take on implementation of Discard Rich Presence Integration for Neovim.

 ## Table of Contents